 Children's Art Centre, Gallery 1.4, GoMA

-Developed especially for children, Yo Picasso Kids includes two paintings by Picasso of his son Paulo, complemented by art-making activities introducing children to the artist Picasso, his innovative ideas and his passion for collecting.
+Developed especially for children, Yo Picasso Kids included two paintings by Picasso of his son Paulo, complemented by art-making activities introducing children to the artist Picasso, his innovative ideas and his passion for collecting.

 Make a mask

 Throughout his life Picasso was fascinated with disguise and transformation.
 He collected masks from all over the world and at his studio he would dress up in fancy costumes, hats and masks to amuse himself and his children.
-Kids are invited to enter Picasso’s world of masquerade and make their own mask to wear and keep.
+Kids were invited to enter Picasso's world of masquerade and make their own mask to wear and keep.

 Picasso is famous for inventing new ways of using everyday materials in his art.
 As an artist he used to cut and tear paper to make shapes of people, skulls and animals as well as small paper sculptures.
-He learnt this skill as a boy when he would borrow his aunt’s scissors to cut out shapes, and he continued the tradition as a father entertaining his own children by snipping out paper dolls to play with and crowns and ties to wear.
-Kids are invited to make a paper cut-out sculpture and discover creative new ways of making pictures — just like Picasso did.
+He learnt this skill as a boy when he would borrow his aunt's scissors to cut out shapes, and he continued the tradition as a father entertaining his own children by snipping out paper dolls to play with and crowns and ties to wear.
+Kids were invited to make a paper cut-out sculpture and discover creative new ways of making pictures — just like Picasso did.